 Image: italianestro / Shutterstock.com

 This article was originally published on August 29th 2016.
-In light of the news that DeNA has closed its US subsidiary DeNA Global and ngmoco LLC, we have republished this article to provide an in-depth insight into the problems faced by companies like DeNA.
+In light of the news that GREE has closed its Western studios and operations, less than a year after DeNA shut down its US subsidiary DeNA Global and ngmoco LLC, we have republished this article to provide an in-depth insight into the problems faced by these companies.

 Five years ago, I was walking over the Hohenzollern Bridge in Cologne on my way to Gamescom when I received a phone call.